NEW YORK GIANTS FACTS

-Dallas defeated Houston 21-14 in the preseason finale.
+Dallas lost to Houston 28-17 in the preseason finale.
 Here is a comparative list of preseason finale results and subsequent Opening Day results since 2002:

-The New York Giants were also victorious in their preseason finale with the New England Patriots 12-9.
+The New York Giants were victorious in their preseason finale with the New England Patriots 17-9.
 Here is a comparative list of pre-season finale results and subsequent Opening Day results since 2002:

 JASON GARRETT FACTS

-Garrett holds a 6-3 advantage over Tom Coughlin.
+Garrett held a 7-4 advantage over Tom Coughlin, Ben McAdoo’s predecessor.
 Here are Garrett’s ledgers over every NFC East coach he has faced all-time:

-Garrett holds a 3-3 record against the Giants in prime time.
+Garrett holds a 3-2 record against the Giants in late afternoon games.

-Garrett is 2-2 in season openers.
-Here is how he compares to other Cowboys head coaches after four games (where applicable):
+Garrett is 3-2 in season openers.
+Here is how he compares to other Cowboys head coaches after five games (where applicable):